College student allegedly robs train conductor, mom turns him in - NewsBreak

 College student allegedly robs train conductor, mom turns him in

-( NewsNation Now ) — The suspect sought in a Chicago train robbery has been identified as a Loyola University student recognized by his own mother, who drove him to the police station to turn himself in.
+( NewsNation Now ) — The suspect sought in a Chicago train robbery has been identified as a Loyola University student recognized by his own mother, who drove him to the police station to turn himself in.‘No family should have to go through what we went through,’ Oklahoma father who lost son in KIA fire reacts to new recall

 Cook County Judge Maryam Ahmad ordered Brown be held without bail, rejecting the defense attorney’s argument, saying as a hungry college kid she herself would have never thought to rob someone.